roshadah/TechTronix-SQL-project./README.md

     ORDER BY 2 DESC

-### Which product category had the highest sales volume last month?
+### QUESTION 2: Which product category had the highest sales volume last month?

     SELECT p.productid AS pid,p.productcategory AS category,
     SUM(s.inventoryquantity) AS inventory